 Sigma Xi Honor Society - Sigma Xi is an international research honor society.
 The mission of the society is to honor scientific accomplishments, to encourage and to enhance worldwide appreciation and support of original investigation in science and technology, and to foster worldwide a creative and dynamic interaction among science, technology and society.
 The fields of activity for the society are the pure and applied sciences, including the physical sciences, life and agricultural sciences, earth sciences, medical sciences, mathematics and engineering.
 Individuals are invited to join the society if they have demonstrated noteworthy achievement as an original investigator or have shown aptitude for research through initial research achievement.
 Over 170 members have received the Nobel Prize.

-Theta Alpha Kappa Honor Society - Theta Alpha Kappa is a national honor society in theology, has for its purpose the promotion of excellence and scholarship in the fields of religious studies and religious education.
+Theta Alpha Kappa Honor Society - Theta Alpha Kappa is a national honor society in theology which promotes of excellence and scholarship in the fields of religious studies and religious education.
 It is open to persons of all faiths.
 Members are encouraged to provide scholarly lectures and contribute articles for national publication.

-American Medical Students Association - To promote active improvement in medical education, involving our members in the social, moral and ethical obligations of the profession of medicine, assisting in the improvement and understanding of world health problems and contributing to the welfare of pre-medical students.
+American Medical Students Association (AMSA) – AMSA aims is to promote active improvement in medical education, involve its members in the social, moral and ethical obligations of the profession of medicine, assist in the improvement and understanding of world health problems and contribute to the welfare of pre-medical students.

-Pre-Physician Assistant Student Association - To stimulate greater interest and to further a better understanding of the role of a physician assistant, to promote fellowship among students, faculty, administration and practitioners, and to afford a means of association with students of PA programs.
+Physician Assistant Student Association (PASA) - The student organization for the Barry University School of Graduate Medical Sciences (BUSGMS), Physician Assistant Program (BUPAP), in order to unite into one organization all of the students attending BUPAP.
+To stimulate greater interest in and a better understanding of the role of the Physician Assistant (PA), to effectuate fellowship among students, faculty, administration, and practitioners, to afford a means of association with the students of other PA programs.

 Student National Podiatric Medical Association - Student National Podiatric Medical Association is a national society working to promote fellowship among all students.
 The association provides a channel of communication for minority students by working to establish and enhance professional relationships with other minority practitioners.
 In addition to providing tutorial programs and sources of financial assistance, many social activities are planned throughout the year.